Proceedings of the 2022 XCSP3 Competition: COP

 elif variant("max"): minimize( # minimizing the sum of violation costs Sum(ift(f[i] == v, 0, mobilityCosts[mob]) for i, (_, v, mob) in enumerate(variables) if v and mob) + Sum(ift(expr(op, abs(f[i] - f[j]), k), 0, interferenceCosts[wgt]) for (i, j, op, k, wgt) in constraints if wgt) ) \end{python}\end{boxpy}

 The model involves 1 array of variables, many constraints \gb{Intension} and an objective that varies according to the chosen variant.
 Note that \texttt{expr} allows us to build an expression (constraint) with an operator given as first parameter (possibly, a string).
 The complete series of 25 instances, 11 CELAR (scen) and 14 GRAPH, has been selected for the competition.
-For generating an \x3 instance (file), you can execute for example: \begin{command} python Rlfap.py -variant=span -data=Rlfap-span-graph-03.json python Rlfap.py -variant=card -data=Rlfap-card-graph-01.json python Rlfap.py -variant=max -data=Rlfap-max-graph-05.json \end{command}
+For generating an \x3 instance (file), you can execute for example: \begin{command} python Rlfap.py -data=Rlfap-span-graph-03.json -variant=span python Rlfap.py -data=Rlfap-card-graph-01.json -variant=card python Rlfap.py -data=Rlfap-max-graph-05.json -variant=max \end{command}